Akola-Mbey-Denis/personal-website/content/project/capstone/index.md

 ---
 title: Smart Irrigation System powered by Deep Learning algorithms
 summary: Trained an LSTM deep learning model to predict rainfall patterns for Kumasi.
 Built an efficient and smart irrigation to converse water using predictions from the deep learning model.
-Created a mobile app to provide real-time farm data to the farmer.The system was very efficient in conversing water.
+Created a mobile app to provide real-time farm data to the farmer.
+The system was very efficient in conversing water.
- An example of using the in-built project page.

 date: "2020-06-27T00:00:00Z"